Canberra: Arts, entertainment and events

+Lake Burley Griffin is the site of the Captain James Cook Memorial and the National Carillon.
+Other sites in the Parliamentary Triangle are Commonwealth Place, Reconciliation Place and Commonwealth Park, which is the site of Canberra's annual Floriade.
+This is the largest flower festival in the Southern Hemisphere and features a large display of flowers every Spring.
+The Canberra Balloon Spectacular is held in March on the Patrick White Lawns, next to the National Library.
+Located to the north of the lake are the Australian National Botanic Gardens, the Australian–American Memorial, Anzac Parade, which is lined by several memorials, the National Arboretum and the National Zoo and Aquarium.

+Floriade is held in Commonwealth Park every spring.
+It is the largest flower festival in the Southern Hemisphere.

 The Canberra Museum and Gallery in the city is a repository of local history and art, housing a permanent collection and visiting exhibitions.
 Several historic homes are open to the public: Lanyon and Tuggeranong Homesteads in the Tuggeranong Valley, Mugga-Mugga in Symonston, and Blundells' Cottage in Parkes all display the lifestyle of the early European settlers.
 Calthorpes' House in Red Hill is a well-preserved example of a 1920s house from Canberra's very early days.
 Strathnairn Homestead is an historic building which also dates from the 1920s.
+The Schoolhouse Museum at St John's Anglican Church in Reid showcases school life in the 1840s.